-If you’re thinking about starting a business, it may be too early to develop a full business plan.
-It might make sense to carry out a Feasibility Study first to determine if the business idea has merit.
+If you’re thinking about starting or expanding a business, it may be too early to develop a business plan.
+At this early stage, you should do a feasibility study first to see if your business idea is worth pursuing in the first place, before you start working on the business plan.

-On the other hand, the feasibility study could show that your idea is not very promising and that you need to go back to the drawing board.
-Perhaps you need to consider abandoning the idea altogether.
+The feasibility study might show that your idea is not viable and that you need to go back to the drawing board.
+It may even be advisable to abandon the idea altogether.

-If the business concept has a poor chance of being successful and cannot be fixed, the feasibility evaluation will save you the time, money, and aggravation of developing a business plan.
+If the business idea has little chance of becoming successful, the feasibility study has saved you the time, money, and aggravation of developing a business plan.

-- Markets – A high-level evaluation of market potential, prospective buyers, target markets, potential competition, and sales estimations.
+- Market Demand – A high-level evaluation of market potential, prospective buyers, target markets, market size, and market growth.

-- Operations and Technology – An analysis of how the firm plans to deliver its products and services, the manufacturing process, and service delivery.
+- Operations and Technology – An assessment of how the firm plans to manufacture and deliver its products as well as service delivery.
 In addition, the technology needed for production and business processes.

-- Organization – Review of the internal organization and legal structure of the firm.
-Also, employee headcount and employee skills and training required for business start-up and for the initial growth phase.
+- Organization – Review of the internal organization, legal structure of the firm and human resources.
+Employee headcount and employee skills and training required for the business start-up and for the initial growth phase.